jruydemir/recipes/entrees/burrito_bowls.md

 Remove from heat, add remaining canned ingredients.
 Mix well.
 Store in sealed container in fridge.

 ##### Serving
-Add 1/8 of the rice and meat mixure in a bowl.
+Add 1/8 of the rice and meat mixture in a bowl.
 Reheat in microwave til hot.
 Mix.

 Top with pico, cabbage, and hot sauce.
 Serve.